-Grouping structures, as we will now argue, are best seen as originating in the mereological structure of events, i.e. the part-of structure (sometimes called 'partology') of events.
-More specifically, we take Grouping structure to derive from the fact that the auditory traces of (real word) events are organized in a way that reflects the structure of these events.
+Grouping structure to derive from the fact that the auditory traces of (real word) events are organized in a way that reflects the structure of these events.
 In some cases, this gives rise to a tree-like structure, but for reasons that are very different from what we find in human language.

 We will proceed in three steps.
 First, we will note that it is uncontroversial that events come with a part-of structure (large events are made of smaller events), and that with additional assumptions a tree-like structure is obtained.
-Second, we will argue that the result is a more flexible theory of music structure than tree-based analysis would yield, in particular because in some cases it allows for overlap among groups.
+Second, we will argue that the result is a more flexible theory of music structure than a tree-based analysis would yield, in particular because in some cases it allows for overlap among groups.
 Third, we will refer to literature on event perception to suggests that events are indeed perceived as structured.